 Most people think that hackers are at it 24/7 looking for ways to get into your systems.
 In reality, they aren’t trying to force themselves in.
-These hackers are looking to get you to let them yourself.
-According to Verizon’s recent report, the two biggest sources of cyber breaches were phishing, where they use personal identifiable information (PIN) to trick you and stolen credentials basically stealing your passwords and such to hack their way into your network.
+These hackers are looking to get you to let them in yourself.
+According to Verizon’s recent report, the two biggest sources of cyber breaches were phishing, where they use personal identifiable information (PIN) to trick you and the second is stolen credentials, or stealing your passwords to hack their way into your network.

 The best reason to get Cyber Insurance is to protect your business from possible threats.
-It is inevitable that a cyber-attack will happen, it’s just a matter of when it will happen Acquiring such insurance will allow some safety in regard to paying for the damages.
-But vigilance and training will make sure you don’t have to use it.
+It is inevitable that a cyber-attack will happen, it’s just a matter of when it will happen.
+Acquiring such insurance will allow some safety in regard to paying for the damages.
+Overall, vigilance and training will make sure you don’t have to use it.